Frequently Asked Questions

 Unlike on the iPad, on the Mac there is no setting to change to begin using NoteBook with Dropbox.
 To upload your Notebooks to your Dropbox account, just move them to your Dropbox folder (typically named "Dropbox" in your home folder).
 That's it!
 When you open a Notebook that's located in your Dropbox folder, make a change, and save, that change will be sent automatically to the Dropbox service.

 NoteBook does not support iCloud.
 Apple has restricted iCloud access to copies of apps that are purchased directly through the Mac App Store, which leaves out anyone who bought NoteBook directly from us, the Apple retail stores, as part of a bundle, or elsewhere.
 Via Dropbox, you can access your Notebooks on multiple Macs or iPads without restriction.
+Should Apple lift this restriction we will consider supporting iCloud.

 Does NoteBook run on Windows?